BeTheNerd/android_todo/README.md

 6. See your app run

 ### Command Line
 This is quickly becoming my preferred way of developing.
-None of the heavy-weight awfulness that is Eclipse.
-Android-Studio is built on IntelliJ and looks promising but at this point it's Early Access Preview only.
+There is also Android-Studio is built on IntelliJ and looks promising but at this point it's Early Access Preview only.

 #### Install Emulator
 There is no need to do this if you already did it in the Eclipse instructions.
 But if not, go ahead and do this.